 Should You Buy the Nike Air Zoom Terra Kiger 7?

 The Nike Air Zoom Terra Kiger 7 will appeal to many different runners.
-They are lightweight, and the medium amount of drop will appeal to experienced trail runners and road runners.
+They are lightweight, and the medium amount of drop will appeal to experienced trail runners and people looking for the best running shoes for pavement.
 Folks new to hitting the trail will appreciate the cushioning and familiar feel.
 Just remember that smooth and flowy trails are their forte, and you may want something more protective for mega runs in the mountains.